-Thanks to the hard systematic work, the website's knowledge base includes photos, model history, camera compatibility information, specifications and descriptions for 4243 autofocus and popular manual focus interchangeable lenses designed for SLR, rangefinder and mirrorless cameras: from APS-C to medium format 6x9cm, from fisheye to super telephoto lenses, from Asahi/Pentax to ZEISS.
+Thanks to the hard systematic work, the database contains photos, model history, camera compatibility information, specifications and descriptions for 4382 autofocus and popular manual focus interchangeable lenses designed for SLR, rangefinder and mirrorless cameras: from APS-C to medium format 6x9cm, from fisheye to super telephoto lenses, from Asahi/Pentax to ZEISS.

 Note: since the website is an expert system and not a test lab, we don't have lens tests and reviews here.

 The website's inference engine solves the following tasks:

 All these tasks are solved using a set of heuristic rules, or "rules of thumb", and not simply based on focal length and speed of lenses.

 Thus, as you can see, our website has no competitors: on the one hand, there are ordinary databases dedicated to photographic lenses, and on the other hand, there is lens-db.com.

 The website is intended for a wide range of visitors, whether they are beginner photographers or honored masters, amateur photographers or professionals.

 The website is an independent non-commercial project: we are not affiliated with any photographic equipment manufacturers or commercial organizations and work out of love for art, not for money.